cloudposse/geodesic/README.md

 > Starting with Geodesic 2.0, we distributed Geodesic as a multi-platform (`linux/amd64`, `linux/arm64`) Debian-based Docker image and a single-platform (`linux/amd64`) Alpine-based image.
 > We moved the `cloudposse/geodesic:latest` Docker image tag from the Alpine version to the Debian version at that time.

+### What’s Changed in Geodesic 4.0

+Geodesic 4.0 is a major release that brings many new features and improvements.
+The most notable changes are:

+- The first launched shell is no longer special.
+All shells are now equal, and you can quit them in any order.
+  The geodesic container remains running until the last shell exits.
+- The `geodesic` command now has a `--solo` option that allows you to launch a new Geodesic container for just that one shell.
+- Geodesic no longer mounts the host user's entire home directory into the container.
+Instead, it mounts only selected directories.
+- The `geodesic stop` command has been enhanced to shut down the Geodesic container gracefully, rather than forcefully, allowing among other things, shell scripts to run their exit handlers.

+See extensive release notes for Geodesic 4.0 [here](/docs/ReleaseNotes-v4.md).

 ### What’s Changed in Geodesic 3.0

 Rather than bringing new features, Geodesic 3.0 is focused on slimming down the Docker image and removing outdated tools.